 “I would also like to have a spread of bonds that represent all seven themes.
 That won’t be easy to materialise though because it’s difficult to find investment-grade bonds that contribute to the theme of Circular Economy.
 It won’t stop us from trying though”, De Vries continues.
 Given the market’s seemingly insatiable appetite for impact bonds, De Vries expects the fund will grow further in 2019.

 About the fund

-Triodos Sustainable Bond Fund aims to generate a positive impact and stable income from a concentrated portfolio of investment-grade, euro-denominated bonds issued by listed companies, and semi-public institutions and EU member state governments.
+Triodos Euro Bond Impact Fund aims to generate a positive impact and stable income from a concentrated portfolio of investment-grade, euro-denominated bonds issued by listed companies, and semi-public institutions and EU member state governments.
 In 2018, the fund achieved a return of 0.2% (I-cap).
 Assets under Management amounted to EUR 271.8 million.